 BTEC Level 3 Extended Diploma

-4 A*-C grades at GCSE or equivalent in 3 or more subjects including a minimum of grade 5/C in GCSE Mathematics and Science (or equivalent L2 Science course) and a minimum of grade 4/D in GCSE English Language.
+Four 9 – 4 (A*- C) grades at GCSE or equivalent in 3 or more subjects including a minimum of a grade 4 (C) in GCSE Mathematics and Science (or equivalent L2 Science course) and a minimum of a grade 4 (C) in GCSE English Language.

 If you are interested in joining the College we will arrange a meeting with an experienced subject counsellor who will help you to choose courses that best suit your ambitions and achievements.

-Throughout your work on the qualification you will learn and experience a wide range of exciting and highly-skilled practical processes and theory work.
+You will learn and experience a wide range of highly-skilled practical processes and theory work.
 You will also learn important workplace skills like interpreting engineering information correctly, so that you will be able to read design specifications in a workplace context.
-The BTEC Extended Diploma course is an ideal stepping stone to a university course in Engineering or going straight into an exciting and financially rewarding career.

-Most of the units are assessed in the classroom by the teacher.
-The engineering principles unit is assessed by an external exam.
+Most of the units are assessed in the classroom by the teacher, although some of your work will be externally assessed.

 In East Yorkshire, Engineering is the biggest employment sector and it is growing all of the time.
 Some huge contracts have been awarded to multinational companies in the area and these have created lots of job opportunities.
 This course will provide you with an ideal qualification to progress into these jobs, or onto an Engineering course at university.